 KNIGHTS LANDING CLUSTERS

-The Knights landing, Intel Xeon Phi processor is a bootable host processor that delivers massive parallelism and vectorization to support the most demanding high-performance computing applications.
+The Knights landing, Intel Xeon Phi processor is a bootable host processor that delivers massive parallelism and vectorization to support the most demanding High Performance Computing (HPC) applications.
 The integrated and power-efficient architecture delivers significantly more compute per unit of energy consumed versus comparable platforms to give you an improved total cost of ownership.
 The integration of memory and fabric topples the memory wall and reduces cost to help you solve your biggest challenges faster.
+Read the MFDn Case Study.

 Knights landing Cache Organization